sdziallas/comp55/docs/labs/9-Github.md

 - Once you **modify** the file, git recognizes that the file is different, but does not immediately submit those as official changes to the repo.
-To put them up for
+To put them up for consideration, you **stage** the changes.
-consideration,
-you **stage** the changes.
 A good metaphor for this is that you are preparing to save these changes as a draft.
-- Once yhavingou stage the changes, you can then **commit** those changes, which keeps them in git's history.
+- Once you stage the changes,
+you can then **commit** those changes, which keeps them in git's history.
 This is like you actually saving the draft (as a copy).
-Committing
-is good in that it allows you to keep track of what you've done.
+Committing is good in that it allows you to keep track of what you've done.
 - The cycle then moves you back to having all the files be up to date, so the cycle repeats.

 For more information regarding the illustration and using Git with Eclipse, check out the [EGit/User Guide](https://wiki.eclipse.org/EGit/User_Guide#Getting_Started).

 Also if any of this confuses you, you may start searching google for more resources to learn git.
+There is some good stuff out there
+(and also lots of bad stuff).
+However,
-There is some good stuff out there (and also lots of bad stuff), however, most of it revolves around using the command line, so it's probably better to ask me or your TA if you need help or have any questions.
+most of the help provides solutions that need to be entered in the command line, so it's probably better to ask me or your TA if you need help or have any questions.

 Let me know what still confuses you so I can make this lab better in the future!